-This year, delta-8 and delta-10 THC (tetrahydrocannabinols) products have rapidly gained popularity within the cannabis community.
+This year, delta-10 THC, delta-9 THC and delta-8 THC (tetrahydrocannabinols) products have rapidly gained popularity within the cannabis community.
 This article aims to explain what they are, how they are produced, their effects, uses, legal status and current market.

 Figure 1.
 The chemical structures of delta-8, delta-9, and delta-10 THC isomers (NCBI)